New Patients (301) 508-9755

 Tooth Decay Silver Spring, MD

 Dr. Alan Dechter and Dr. Matthew Moy treat patients who suffer from tooth decay in Silver Spring, MD.
-Dentists often see this common dental problem in people who do not properly care for their teeth.
-However, dental caries can also run in your family.
-Our dentists do their best to properly clean out infection and fill cavities correctly the first time.
+Dentists often see this common dental concern in people who do not properly care for their teeth.
+Dental caries can also run in your family.
+Our dentists do their best to properly clean out infections and fill cavities correctly the first time.
 Visit us for dental fillings, cavity protection, and more.
-Continue reading to learn more about tooth decay and your treatment options in Silver Spring, MD.
+Learn more about treatment options for tooth decay in Silver Spring, MD.

 What Causes Tooth Decay?

 Plaque is the main culprit for tooth decay.
-It is a sticky substance that forms when saliva mixes with sugars or starches from the food and drinks you consume.
+This sticky substance forms when saliva mixes with sugars or starches from the food and drinks.
 Bacteria in your mouth thrive on these sugars and starches and produce acid.
 Plaque is constantly building up on your teeth.
 Cleaning your teeth often is the only way to remove them.
 This is why brushing your teeth a minimum of twice a day is vital.

 Failure to remove plaque allows the acid to erode tooth enamel.
 It will create small holes in the tooth that will grow bigger and bigger, slowly destroying the tooth.